-Dizziness leads to more 5 million doctor‚Äôs visits in the United States each year.¬† Vertigo is a form of dizziness with a sensation of motion without any true motion.¬† The sensation can be a feeling that you are spinning or tumbling.¬† Or the sensation can be a feeling that the room is spinning around you.¬†¬† About 40% of people with vertigo have positional vertigo.¬† This means your vertigo is triggered when you change position such as turning over in bed. ¬†Benign paroxysmal positional vertigo (BPPV) is the most common form of positional vertigo.¬† Thankfully, BPPV is successfully treated with a series of exercises that your physical therapist can teach you.
+Dizziness leads to more 5 million doctor‚Äôs visits in the United States each year.¬† Vertigo is a form of dizziness with a sensation of motion without any true motion.¬† The sensation can be a feeling that you are spinning or tumbling.¬† Or the sensation can be a feeling that the room is spinning around you.

 What is BPPV?

-BPPV is a disorder of the inner ear characterized by repeated episodes of vertigo with changes of position.¬† ‚ÄúBenign‚ÄĚ implies that BPPV is not due to any serious disorder and that there is an overall favorable prognosis for recovery.¬† People with BPPV recover spontaneously within 1 month in 20% of cases.¬† Up to 50% recover within 3 months.¬† Even though recovery rates are high, BPPV significantly impacts your quality of life and often leads to falls.¬† Physical therapists can increase the likelihood of your full recovery through a series of positional exercises. ¬†¬†Read on to learn these exercises.
+BPPV is a disorder of the inner ear.¬† It is characterized by repeated episodes of vertigo with changes of position.¬† ‚ÄúBenign‚ÄĚ implies that BPPV is not due to any serious disorder.¬† There is an overall favorable prognosis for recovery.¬† People with BPPV recover without any treatment within 1 month in 20% of cases.¬† Up to 50% recover within 3 months.¬† Even though recovery rates are high, BPPV significantly impacts your quality of life.¬† It often leads to falls.¬† Your physical therapist will increase your likelihood of a full recovery by teaching you a series of exercises. ¬†¬†Read on to learn these exercises.

 How do you know if you have BPPV?

-The following is a list of common characteristics which are consistent with BPPV.¬† If you are experiencing symptoms different than these, please see your doctor before trying any of the re-positioning exercises.
+The following is a list of common characteristics that is consistent with BPPV.¬† If you are experiencing symptoms different than these, please see your doctor before trying any of the re-positioning exercises.

 Common characteristics of BPPV: